itworkslol/skylight/README.md

 ## Update building data

-Run `building_query.py >foo.json` to re-download latest OSM building data from the [Overpass API](https://overpass-api.de).
+Run `building_query.py --city sydney --output sydney_city_buildings.json` to re-download latest OSM building data from the [Overpass API](https://overpass-api.de).

-The coordinates can be changed to another city to download buildings there instead.\
+You can add other cities in the script source, if you know their bounding-box coordinates.
+The [OSM homepage](https://openstreetmap.org) has an `Export` tool that is handy for finding this.

 Also update `LAT_LONG_ORIGIN` in the app to default to the new city location.

 ## Update map tiles